lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 ###### How do I get an invitation to TechWomen Connect?

-TechPulse invitees who identify as female will automatically be invited to attend TechWomen Connect.
+All TechPulse invitees are automatically invited to attend TechWomen Connect.
+TechWomen Connect is for women in technology.
 If you have not been invited and would like to be considered, <b>please complete <a href="https://forms.gle/XyXufznUSMVamVbM9" target="_blank" style="color:#0f69ff">this form</a> by February 18.</b><br><br>

 ###### How do I get an invitation to TechPulse?